va1bhavagrawal/seethrough3d/README.md

 Now, set the flag `--inference_embeds_dir` in `train/train.sh` to the location of the cached text embeddings.

-> **Note:** The VRAM requirements can be reduced by training time optimizations such as gradient checkpointing.
+> **Note:** The VRAM requirements can be further reduced using training time optimizations such as gradient checkpointing.
 We plan to implement this in the future.
 We are also welcome to any PRs regarding this.